swilgosz/hanamimastery/data/episodes/56-progress-bar.md

   end
 ```

-In general sidekiq workers should only take the most basic input (strings etc.) and delegate most of the work to other objects, so that we can test them in isolation, handle errors better etc. This is the way I always prefered the workers/jobs to be coded, and it works great here too, cause we just list all the dependencies, use them one by one and monitor the process easily and clearly thanks to that.
+In general sidekiq workers should only take **the most basic input** (strings etc.) and **delegate** most of the work to other objects, so that we can test them in isolation, handle errors better etc. This is the way I always preferred the workers/jobs to be coded, and it works great here too, cause we just list all the dependencies, use them one by one and monitor the process easily and clearly thanks to that.

 For brevity's sake I've put everything in the perform method, but it in real life it could be a good idea to split it out more into methods, for readability and clearer error outputs.